ibexa/documentation-developer/docs/guide/catalog/product.md

                 options: ['mm','cm']
 ```

-The optional `option` attribute enables you to add a select field offering e.g. a selection of units.
+With the optional `option` attribute you can add a select field that offers, for example, a selection of units.